Skip to main content

 What You'll Learn

-• Pass by value vs reference vs const reference
+• Pass by value vs by reference (int&) vs const reference (const std::string&)

-// function body — the code that runs
+// body — the code that runs when you call it

-return value; // send a result back (omit for void)
+return value; // hand a result back (omit for void)

 }